JimCzuprynski/OracleLiveLabs/rag25/02-prepare-development-environment/prepare-development-environment.md

 We will be using *Oracle Application Express* (APEX) to construct and execute our chatbot application, but before we can do that, we'll need to initialize an APEX workspace for our development efforts.

-1. Still connected as the **admin** user, open and execute the script named **create-apex-workspace.sql** to create a new APEX workspace within your ADB environment.
+1. Still connected as the **admin** user, open and execute the script named **create-apex-environment.sql** to create a new APEX workspace within your ADB environment.

    ![Create APEX workspace](./images/create-apex-workspace.png)